-1. -Minimum grade of "C" in each of the following courses: CHEM 1110, 1111; MATH 1910, 1920; PHYS 2110, 2111, 2120.

-- 2. -Minimum cumulative GPA of 2.5 and a minimum cumulative GPA of 2.5 for the group of courses listed above in Item 1 at the time of taking the Engineering Entrance Examination. - 3. -Completion and submission of the engineering entrance examination eligibility form to the Dean's Office at least one week prior to the examination.
+- Minimum grade of "C" in each of the following courses: CHEM 1110, 1111; MATH 1910, 1920; PHYS 2110, 2111, 2120. - Minimum cumulative GPA of 2.5 and a minimum cumulative GPA of 2.5 for the group of courses listed above in Item 1 at the time of taking the Engineering Entrance Examination.
+Completion and submission of the engineering entrance ex- - Completion and submission of the engineering entrance examination eligibility form to the Dean's Office at least one week prior to the examination.